tendermint/tendermint/spec/p2p/v0.35/peer_manager.md

 same peer.

-If all `MaxConnected` connection slots are full, the node should _a priori_ reject the connection with the peer.
+If all `MaxConnected` connection slots are full, the node should _a priori_ reject the connection established with or accepted from the peer.
 However, it is possible that the new connection is with a peer whose score is better than the score of a peer occupying one of the connection slots.
 In this case, the peer manager will try to [upgrade the slot](#slot-upgrades)